Key Requirements for HAZMAT Transportation Employees

 If there have been any changes to the duties or responsibilities of the employees, the corresponding changes should be made to their training courses as well.
 Any hazmat employees in your company who have failed to complete their retraining modules may not be allowed to perform any hazmat-specific functions or duties at all.

-Remember, hazmat shipping and handling involve a lot of potential risks and dangers both to the people involved and the property where these operations are being performed.
+Remember, hazmat shipping and handling involve a lot of potential risks and dangers both to the people involved and the property where these operations are performed.
 That’s why regulatory agencies have issued these requirements that must be followed by every hazmat employer and employee.